 West Virginia Sublease Agreement

-A West Virginia sublease agreement is a legal document that allows a current tenant, known as the sublessor, to rent out all or a portion of their rental property to another individual, referred to as the sublessee.
-This arrangement creates a rental relationship where the sublessor remains responsible for the original lease obligations, including paying rent to the landlord and addressing any damages to the property.
+A West Virginia sublease agreement represents a legal document that enables a current tenant, known as the sublessor, to rent out all or part of their rental property to another individual, referred to as the sublessee.
+Furthermore, this sublease arrangement creates a rental relationship where the sublessor maintains responsibility for the original lease obligations.
+Additionally, this includes paying rent to the landlord and addressing any property damages throughout the West Virginia sublease contract.

 West Virginia Sublease Agreement